Corporate Commercial Bank: Bank collapse and government takeover

 In late 2014, the bank collapsed which caused the largest financial crisis in Bulgaria since the 1990s.
 Bulgaria's central bank, Bulgarian National Bank, then took control over the bank.

 Corpbank was officially shut down and its assets taken over by the Bulgarian National Bank in July 2014.
 According to media reports at that time, the shutdown was due to a dispute between Vasilev and "Bulgarian media oligarch Delyan Peevski."

-Bulgaria violated European Union banking laws, specifically the EU Directive on the Deposit Guarantee Schemes.
+Bulgaria violated European Union banking laws, specifically the EU Deposit Guarantee Scheme Directive.
 Bulgaria did not repay eligible deposits within 20 days following the bank's failure, as required by the directive.
-Bulgaria's Deposit Insurance Fund only had 1 billion euros, which was not enough money to repay the guaranteed deposits for Corpbank.
+The Bulgarian Deposit Insurance Fund only had 1 billion euros, which was not enough money to repay the guaranteed deposits for Corpbank.

 "Delyan Peevski is simply one of the main tools that the Bulgarian political mafia uses to blackmail Bulgarian business—the visible part of a rather large iceberg of corruption," Vasilev said in a Forbes interview.
 "The political mafia is persistently trying to downgrade what happened to Corpbank to a personal conflict between Mr. Peevski and me, which is utterly untrue.
 I had a conflict with the political mafia ruling the country, which has been blackmailing and threatening me for many years."

 In addition, Bulgaria's government denied shareholders, including the State General Reserve Fund Oman, the right to bail out the bank.
 Subsequently, the Bulgarian courts did not allow the shareholders and the depositors to challenge the withdrawal of the bank's license.
 Vasilev and the depositors have submitted claims against Bulgaria before the European Court of Human Rights.